 –> Austin Celtic Festival

-This annual festival held at Fiesta Gardens is also the largest gathering of Celts in Central Texas.
+This annual festival held at Pioneer Farms is also the largest gathering of Celts in Central Texas.
 The event is home to four stages of Irish, Scottish and Breton music, dance, sports, storytelling, workshops and more.

 –> Fossil Fest

-Whew!
-There’s a lot happening around Austin this fall.
-And please take note that we’ll be sharing lists of all area pumpkin patches and Halloween events soon, too!
+There sure is a lot happening around Austin this fall!
+Please take note that we’ll be sharing lists of all area pumpkin patches and Halloween events soon, too.